-A vegetarian stuffed zucchini recipe with artichokes, sun-dried tomatoes, and a crispy Parmesan cheese and panko topping.
-Adapted from Cooking Light's Stuffed Zucchini with Cheesy Breadcrumbs.
+This vegetarian stuffed zucchini is loaded with artichokes, sun-dried tomatoes, and a crispy Parmesan cheese and panko topping.
+Yum!

 - 4 medium zucchini